Chemical bonding theories as guides for self-interaction corrected solutions: multiple local minima and symmetry breaking: Introduction

+where $T_{\text{s}}[n^\alpha,n^\beta]$ is the kinetic energy of the non-interacting system, $V[n]$ is the external potential energy, and $n^\sigma$ is the electron density for spin $\sigma$, with $\alpha$ and $\beta$ representing spin up and spin down, respectively.
+The PZ functional explicitly removes the self-interaction error one electron at a time\cite{Perdew1981_5048}

 where $n_{i\sigma}$ is the electron density of the $i$-th occupied orbital with spin $\sigma$, and $E_J$ and $E_\text{xc}$ denote the Coulomb and exchange-correlation energy functionals.

-While the usual formulation of DFT is invariant to rotations between occupied orbitals,\cite{Lehtola2020_1218} this invariance is broken by SIC which explicitly depends on the occupied orbitals used to evaluate \eqref{pz}.\cite{Pederson1984_1972} The PZ functional then needs to be minimized in terms of the $\mathcal{O}(N_\text{occ}^2)$ rotation angles for $N_\text{occ}$ occupied spatial orbitals; the orbitals tend to become localized upon the optimization.\cite{Pederson1984_1972}
+While the usual formulation of DFT is invariant to rotations between occupied orbitals,\cite{Lehtola2020_1218} this invariance is broken by SIC which explicitly depends on the occupied orbitals used to evaluate \eqref{pz}.\cite{Pederson1984_1972} The PZ functional then needs to be minimized in terms of the $\mathcal{O}(N_\text{occ}^2)$ rotation angles for $N_\text{occ}$ occupied spatial orbitals; the orbitals tend to become localized upon the optimization.\cite{Pederson1984_1972} It has been shown more recently that the variational optimization requires complex orbitals;\cite{Lehtola2016_3195} software for such calculations is openly available.\cite{Lehtola2014_5324, Lehtola2016_3195}

+In the Fermi--Löwdin orbital\cite{Luken1982_265} (FLO) formulation of SIC,\cite{Pederson2014_121103, Pederson2015_064112, Pederson2015_153, Yang2017_052505} the need for occupied-occupied orbital rotations is avoided by the use of Fermi orbitals,\cite{Luken1982_265} obtained from for spin-$\sigma$ position eigenstates $|\textbf{a}_i^\sigma\rangle$ localized at the so-called Fermi-orbital descriptor (FOD) $\textbf{a}_i^\sigma$ which become the optimized variables in the theory.
+When the occupied orbitals are known as a basis set expansion